noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

-I must be very fortunate to have locked arms with such a beauty, even if it's just a coincidence that I happen to be the one who ended up going with her, but anyway, after arriving in another world, I've finally accomplished the feat of linking arms with a beauty that only riajuus are allowed to do.
+I must be very fortunate to have locked arms with such a beauty, even if it's just a coincidence that I happen to be the one who ended up going with her, but anyway, after arriving in another world, I've finally accomplished the feat of linking arms with a beauty that only normies are allowed to do.

 I'm sure that the men back on Earth would be blazing in envy if they saw me now.